rmazin/xltv-vagrantdemo/README.md

 5. Enter */**.xml in the include field
 5. Build job and look at console for the [XL TestView] messages.

-<b>Please note:</b>  The job will not actually push the results because there are no results in this Jenkins job.
-You will be able to tell that it's working because it will note <b>[XL TestView] Uploading test run data to 'http://your-image-ip:6516'</b> in your Jenkins console output.
+PowerPoint training document is included in this repository.

+<b>Please note:</b>  The job will push results using a simple phpunit test which Jenkins runs during the build and exports to jUnit format.
+The build will fail.
+You will see the push output in the build console as well as some results added to the test spec in XLTV that you choose to push to.